Why register a company in Chile?

 The company's capital is set out in the bylaws and there is no requirement for a minimum amount in order to register a company.
 Capital contributions may consist of cash, property (including technology) or services to be provided to the company.
 Capital may be increased or reduced by agreement of all shareholders and amendment of the company deed.
 Approval by the SII is required in the event of a reduction in the company’s capital.

-You would need a minimum of 10.000 $ usd to submit the requirements for investor's visa before the Chile's immigration department.
+You would need a minimum of 10.000 $ usd to submit the requirements for investor's visa before the Chile's immigration department, which are usually used for the capital of a new company registered in Chile.
 Once approved, a one-year temporary resident status will be granted.
 In that case after nine (9) months, you can apply for permanent resident status which will grant you the rights similar to that of the citizen, including the right to vote among others.

 We, in Lawshi, provide investment and immigration service to address the needs of the firm's growing roster of international clients who are interested to move into and register a company in Chile.
 We aid in the procurement of visas and provide assistance in various legal matters before Chinese government agencies to foreign nationals.
 One of our strength lies on the fact that our services are tailored on your needs.
 We offer our services in Mandarin Chinese, English and Spanish languages.